w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p class="persona"><a hr><a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">Yan</a></a>, retiree with low contrast sensitivity:</p>
 <blockquote class="quotes">
-  <p>Problem: &quot;I couldn't use the &quot;Order Form&quot;  -- there were no text boxes.
+  <p>Problem: &quot;I couldn't use the &quot;Order Form&quot;  &mdash; there were no text boxes.
 After a long call with customer service, I learned  there were text box borders that were too light for me to see.</p>
-  <p>Works well: &quot;It's easy for me to see all the  icons and buttons and everything -- even in the sunlight.&quot;</p>
+  <p>Works well: &quot;It's easy for me to see all the  icons and buttons and everything &mdash; even in the sunlight.&quot;</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html">Understanding Non-text Contrast</a></p>